IonicaBizau/ionicabizau.net/pages/home.md

 In the end of 2012, I became a member of the [jillix team][1], a Swiss company, working as web developer.
 That's how I met Node.JS.

-In my free time, I like to write plugins and modules (most of them written in JavaScript/Node.JS), publishing them on [GitHub][2].
-There I maintain more than 100 open source projects.
+~~In my free time,~~ I like to write plugins and modules (most of them written in JavaScript/Node.JS), publishing them on [GitHub][2].
+There I a lot of open source projects.
 I love JavaScript a lot.
 It's easy and powerful... just perfect for me.
-Also, sometimes I write small bash scripts that optimize my work.
+Also, sometimes I write small bash scripts designed to optimize my work.

-I am a [StackOverflow user][3], being on [22nd position from Romanian users][4].
+I am a [StackOverflow user][3], being on [21nd position from Romanian users][4].
-You can check out [my profile][5].
+You can check out [my profile by clicking here][5].

 You can find my music videos on [my YouTube channel][6].

 If you want to contact me, just [write me a message][7] and I reply you shortly.
+If you just want to say *"Hi"*, that's cool too. <i class="fa fa-smile-o"></i>

   [1]: http://jillix.com/